Information on Confidentiality

 You have a right to know the contents of your file unless your counselor (or parents, if you're under 18) deem that viewing it would be harmful to your mental health.

-Counseling Services utilizes an electronic scheduling system and client database, including your reported contact information, demographic information, a list of your initial presenting concerns and problems, and brief records of your counseling sessions.
-The staff at Counseling Services maintains strict security measures to protect this information--physical locks, electronic encryption, firewalls, and password protection.
+CAPS utilizes an electronic scheduling system and client database, including your reported contact information, demographic information, a list of your initial presenting concerns and problems, and brief records of your counseling sessions.
+The staff at CAPS maintains strict security measures to protect this information--physical locks, electronic encryption, firewalls, and password protection.

-The staff at Counseling Services is aware that e-mail communication is not confidential.
+The staff at CAPS is aware that e-mail communication is not confidential.
 We will only communicate via e-mail with your permission, and will use it only to schedule/confirm appointments or for other administrative matters.
-The counselors at Counseling Services will not provide counseling through e-mail or other electronic means.
+The counselors at CAPS will not provide counseling through e-mail or other electronic means.